About the Museum

 Explore South Kensington's Museum of Music

-After undergoing extensive redevelopment, the Museum is reopening to the public in October 2021.
-As an interactive space, it hosts regular performances by RCM musicians and the opportunity for you to create your own music in the Weston Discovery Centre.
-As well as musical instruments, the Museum tells its story through art, including an iconic portrait of Farinelli and a remarkable Tischbein featuring an instrument from the collection displayed alongside.
+After undergoing extensive redevelopment, the Museum reopened to the public in October 2021.
+As an interactive space, it hosts regular performances by RCM musicians and the opportunity for visitors to create their own music in the Weston Discovery Centre.
+As well as musical instruments, the Museum tells its story through art, including an iconic portrait of the opera singer Farinelli and a remarkable Tischbein featuring an instrument from the collection displayed alongside.

-There are three key areas – Music is Creation, Music is Craft and Music is Performance – each exploring phases of the creative process from the birth of a new idea, its realisation through craftsmanship, to performance.
-In the Museum’s beautiful double-height atrium space, a hanging artwork installation by Scottish artist Victoria Morton takes its inspiration from the permanent exhibition, having been specially commissioned and created for the space.
+There are three key areas in the Museum – Music is Creation, Music is Craft and Music is Performance – each exploring phases of the creative process from the birth of a new idea, its realisation through craftsmanship and finally to the performance.
+In its beautiful double-height atrium space, a hanging artwork installation by Scottish artist Victoria Morton takes its inspiration from the permanent exhibition, having been specially commissioned and created for the space.

 Explore the history of music wherever you are

-The Museum collection is publicly available in several free digital exhibitions released online.
+The Museum collection is publicly available online in several free digital exhibitions released online through Google Arts & Culture.
 These specially curated exhibitions explore the core collection and spotlight particular items, composers and themes represented strongly in the Museum.
+The Museum’s collections can also be explored through the online catalogue

 Also available online is the RCM Library’s extensive collection; together, the Royal College of Music’s Museum and Library collections were awarded prestigious designated status by Arts Council England in recognition of their outstanding cultural significance.